-You sit down for a productive, Procreate art session, only to find that your entire color wheel is stuck in grayscale.
-No matter what you do, you can only seem to get colors ranging from white to blank.
+You sit down for a productive Procreate art session, only to find that your entire color wheel is stuck in grayscale.
+No matter what you do, you can only seem to get colors ranging from white to black.
 You’re living in gray-land.
 Where did the rainbow go?

 If your Procreate color wheel is stuck in grayscale, make sure you haven’t imported an image that was created in a gray color profile.
 Next, make sure you aren’t trying to draw on a layer mask.
 Lastly, do a hard reboot of Procreate to see if you can restore your colorful color wheel.

 It’s easy to accidentally kick your color wheel into grayscale.
 Luckily, it’s pretty easy to kick it back over to the full rainbow spectrum of colors again.